002:026

 1996 And give glad tidings to those who believe and do righteous good deeds, that for them will be Gardens under which rivers flow (Paradise).
 Every time they will be provided with a fruit therefrom, they will say: “This is what we were provided with before,” and they will be given things in resemblance (i.e. in the same form but different in taste) and they shall have therein Azwajun Mutahharatun (purified mates or wives), (having no menses, stools, urine, etc.) and they will abide therein forever. – M Mohsin Khan and T D Al-Hilali

 1997 And give good tidings to those who believe and do righteous deeds that they will have gardens [in Paradise] beneath which rivers flow.
 Whenever they are provided with a provision of fruit therefrom, they will say, “This is what we were provided with before.”
 And it is given to them in likeness.
-And they will have therein purified spouses, and they will abide therein eternally – Sahih International published by Abul-Qasim Publishing House
+And they will have therein purified spouses, and they will abide therein eternally – Sahih International published by Abul-Qasim Publishing House.

 This entry was posted in Commands - Humanism, Commentary and Notes, Prophets, Historical Accounts, Qor-aan's Translation - verse # and tagged , , , .
 Bookmark the permalink.